Get a jump start now by creating an account with our simple online tool.

 At Harris, we have many resources to help you develop your coding skills during your degree experience, from start to finish.
 More information about all of our coding support resources can be found here and additional details can be found below.

 Harris has partnered with Dataquest, an online learning platform that provides interactive instruction in coding and data science.
-Incoming full-time students will receive six months of free, premium access to Dataquest, starting in the summer prior to beginning their program.
+Incoming full-time students will receive eight months of free, premium access to Dataquest, starting in the summer prior to beginning their program.
 We encourage incoming students to teach themselves introductory skills in R prior to fall quarter, in preparation for core courses.
 Many thanks to Dataquest for their support of Harris student success.

 Harris also offers multiple pre-orientation academic support programs to help you build your academic foundation and refresh your skills before starting your formal coursework.